 Did you make one of those resolutions to be healthier or lose weight or exercise more this year?
 Or maybe you’re just looking for something to motivate you to start moving more and get healthier.
-Sure you could join a gym or hire a personal trainer.
-But, for “wanna-be” fit frugalistas here are seven inexpensive alternatives to help get you off to a healthy start in 2014.
+Sure, you could join a gym or hire a personal trainer.
+But, for wannabe-fit frugalistas, here are seven inexpensive alternatives to help get you off to a healthy start in 2015.

 This old school yard toy is a simple and efficient way to burn some calories.
 In just 10 minutes, a 150-pound person can burn roughly 90 calories jumping slowly and almost 140 jumping at a faster pace.
 Subtract about 20 calories from each if you’re closer to 125 pounds, and add about 30 to 40 calories if you’re closer to 200 pounds.
 And that’s in just 10 minutes.
-Do that 3 times a day, and that 150-pound person can lose about a pound a week.
+Do that three times a day, and that 150-pound person can lose about a pound a week.
 Jump ropes can cost as little as $2 and can go up to $20 or more.
-But keep in mind they all do the same thing, buying a more expensive one doesn’t mean you’ll get healthier quicker.
+Keep in mind they all do the same thing, buying a more expensive one doesn’t mean you’ll get healthier more quickly.

 It’s free, easy, requires no equipment (aside from sneakers) and you can do it anywhere.
 Walk around your neighborhood, a local school track, or inside your local mall (just no stopping for shopping).
 Walk quickly enough to be a bit out of breath but not so fast you can’t speak.
 As it gets easier, simply increase your pace and/or add some ankle or wrist weights.

-Think walking isn’t worth it, check this out.
-A 150-pound person can lose 7 pounds a year walking just 30 minutes 5 days a week at a 2mph pace (in 30 minutes you’ll walk 1 mile), OR 11 pounds a year walking the same amount at a 3mph pace (walking 1 1/2 miles in 30 minutes) OR 13 pounds walking at a 4mph pace (you’ll cover 2 miles in that 30 minutes).
+Think walking isn’t worth it?
+Check this out: A 150-pound person can lose seven pounds a year walking just 30 minutes five days a week at a 2 mph pace (in 30 minutes, you’ll walk one mile), or 11 pounds a year walking the same amount at a 3 mph pace (walking 1 1/2 miles in 30 minutes) or 13 pounds walking at a 4 mph pace (you’ll cover two miles in that 30 minutes).
 All that weight loss is from changing nothing in you life except adding the walking.
-Just imagine what could happen if you made a couple of simple changes in your diet too.
+Just imagine what could happen if you made a couple of simple changes in your diet, too.

 Take advantage of your cable company’s on-demand service or your Netflix streaming for more than just movies and TV shows.
-These are available at no extra cost beyond what you’re already paying your cable or movie company.
-You can also buy exercise DVDs and many are quite affordable, as low as $5 a piece.
-There are countless types of exercise shows and DVDs to try from no matter what style you like.
+Exercise shows are available at no extra cost beyond what you’re already paying your cable or movie company.
+You can also buy exercise DVDs.
+Many are quite affordable, and can be found as low as $5.
+There are countless types of exercise shows and DVDs to try from, no matter what style you like.
 Choose from those based on dancing, boot camp, calisthenics, and so much more.
 One good series is called 10-minute solution.
-These videos are broken down into about 5 (10-minute) chunks.
-Each day you may choose any of the 10 minute work outs you like and do one, or more.
-You can choose from Target Toning, Hip Hop, Pilates, Boot Camp, Weight Loss, and more.
-They’re perfect when you don’t have a lot of time to exercise or don’t quite feel like you’re ready for a big work out but just want to start doing something.
+These videos are broken down into about five 10-minute chunks.
+Each day you may choose any of the 10-minute workouts you like and do one or more.
+They’re perfect when you don’t have a lot of time to exercise or don’t quite feel like you’re ready for a big workout but just want to start doing something.

 - Eat healthier